 - Your Cash Could Be Frozen.
 This set up—specifically in the US—can come with a risk that some of your available cash/savings could disappear.
 If you take your $20k New Car Fund and park it in your HELOC, you’re giving your money two jobs: keep my HELOC balance down and fund my new car.
 But in the US, most banks reserve the right to freeze your line of credit.
 If they do that, your $20k just disappeared into your HELOC balance.

-Of course, we realize you may not be able to stop using this account type—it may just be a fact of your financial reality right now.
+Of course, we realize you may not be able to stop using this account type—especially if you have an all-in-one mortgage.
 If you have an offset account of any sort, reach out to YNAB Customer Support—we can help you use YNAB with this setup and get you moving towards total control over your money.